 An H-1B employee’s spouse and/or children (under age 21) are normally eligible for H-4 dependent status.
 Dependents may either file for a change of status to H-4 within the U.S. or obtain their visa outside of the U.S.

 If the employee and dependents are in the U.S., they may apply for a change of status.
-Please include the dependents on the employee questionnaire for the H-1B petition along with a $370 USCIS filing fee (paid by employee).
+Please include the dependents on the employee questionnaire for the H-1B petition along with a $370 USCIS filing fee (paid by employee.)
+There is also an $85 biometric services fee for each dependent listed on the application.
+Each person will receive a biometric services appointment notice containing their individual receipt number.
+The biometric services appointments will be scheduled at the Application Support Center (ASC) closest to the primary applicants’ address.

 If the employee and dependents are outside the U.S., OISS will not include any information about them in the initial H-1B petition.
 After the H-1B petition has been approved, dependents may apply for H-4 visas at a U.S. consulate.
 Dependents should present a marriage certificate (spouse) or birth certificate (children) at the visa appointment.